Al Jackson

-Alvin Neill Jackson (December 26, 1935 – August 19, 2019), affectionately referred to as "Little" Al Jackson, was a left-handed pitcher in Major League Baseball who played from 1959 to 1969.
+Alvin Neill Jackson (December 26, 1935 – August 19, 2019), affectionately referred to as "Little" Al Jackson, was an American left-handed pitcher in Major League Baseball who played from 1959 to 1969.
 His 43 wins with the New York Mets were the franchise record until Tom Seaver eased past the mark in 1969.
 In July 2021, he was posthumously honored with the New York Mets Hall of Fame Achievement Award for his 50 years of service to the franchise.

 Career

 Listed at 5 ft 10 in, 169 lb, Jackson was born in Waco, Texas, and attended Wiley College.
 He was signed by the Pittsburgh Pirates as an amateur free agent in 1955 but his first regular major league experience came as a member of the inaugural 1962 New York Mets.
 As a starting pitcher, he posted an 8–20 record that year.
 The 40–120 record of those 1962 Mets continues to be the most losses by a Major League team in a single season since the 19th Century.
 On August 14, 1962, Jackson pitched a complete game 3–1 loss to the Philadelphia Phillies in 4 hours 35 minutes – the longest complete game in terms of playing time in Major League history.

 After three more seasons of sixteen or more losses with the Mets, including a second 8–20 campaign, Jackson was traded to the St. Louis Cardinals for Ken Boyer.
 In 1966, his first year in St. Louis, Jackson had his best season in the majors.
 He was sixth in the National League in earned run average and ninth in complete games.
 Unfortunately for Jackson, he also lost fifteen games and, the next year, was used more as a relief pitcher.
 Those 15 losses gave him a five-year streak of at least 15 losses—the record since 1900 is six.
 Despite going 9–4 in 1967, he did not see action in the 1967 World Series.
 Still, as a member of the world champion Cardinals, he earned a World Series ring.